yostane/xamarin_guide/README.md

 ## What is Xamarin

-Xamarin is a framework that allows to develop native apps for multiple platforms using a single **C#** codebase and **.Net**.
+Xamarin is a technology that allows to develop native apps for multiple platforms using a single **C#** codebase and **.Net**.
 Thanks to that, a lot of common code can be shared and reused, allowing to reduce the codebase drastically.
 This gain is not possible if we have used platform specific frameworks and SDKs (such as Xcode or Android Studio) because it would require to write the whole app for each targeted platform.

 Thus, Xamarin is particularly fitting when we develop multi-platform apps.